 MMS 604.
 Clinical Embryology.
 2 credits.

-This is a course in human anatomy designed to provide students with insight into the important correlation between human development anatomy and gross anatomy.
+This is a course in human embryology designed to provide students with insight into the important correlation between human embryology and clinical problems associated with pregnancy and birth defects.
 The course will cover development of all of the systems of the body.
-The fetus, placentation, birth and delivery also will be dealt with.
+The fetus, placentation, birth and delivery will also be covered.
 Major congenital malformations will be discussed in detail.
 P: Instructor Consent.

 MMS 620.
 Medical Ethics and Humanities.
 2 credits.